a4000/OceanGenomes-refgenomes/README.md

 ## Introduction

-**nf-core/oceangenomesrefgenomes** is a bioinformatics pipeline that ...
+**OceanGenomes-refgenomes** is OceanGenomes reference genomes pipeline.

 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the